Count On Me (Whitney Houston and CeCe Winans song): Chart performance

-On the week of June 15, 1996, in its sixteenth week on the chart, the ballad topped the Adult R&B Songs chart for a week, replacing Joe's "All the Things (Your Man Won't Do)" at the top spot and became Houston's second number one on the chart after "Exhale (Shoop Shoop)" and Winans' first.
+On the week of June 15, 1996, in its sixteenth week on the chart, the ballad topped the Adult R&B Songs chart for a week, replacing Joe's "All the Things (Your Man Won't Do)" at the top spot and became Houston's second number one on the chart after "Exhale (Shoop Shoop)" and Winans' first, and to date, only number one on that chart.

+The song was notable as being the first and only top ten duet of Houston's career.
+Prior to its release, Houston had charted twice as a featured duet vocalist on 1980s singles by Teddy Pendergrass and Aretha Franklin on the songs, "Hold Me" and "It Isn't, It Wasn't, It Ain't Never Gonna Be" respectively, but both songs had peaked below the top 40 and were moderately successful by comparison.
+It would be one of only two Houston collaborations to make the top ten, the second being "Heartbreak Hotel", with Faith Evans and Kelly Price as featured guest partners.
+Her second hit duet, "When You Believe", with Mariah Carey, peaked at number 15, falling short of reaching the top ten in its initial run.

 The song was one of the best-selling singles of the year in the United States, selling over 800,000 copies by December.
 On May 1, 1996, the single was certified gold for selling half a million copies.
-On June 25, 2025, it was certified platinum for sales and streams-equivalent copies of a million copies alone in the country.
+On June 25, 2025, it was certified platinum for digital sales and stream-equivalent copies of a million units alone in the country.

 Outside the US, its success was more moderate.
 In Canada, the song peaked at number 31.
 It also reached the top 40 in Iceland, Austria, the Netherlands, Switzerland and New Zealand.
 Its biggest international success was in the UK where it entered and peaked at number 12 on the chart for the week ending February 24, 1996, eventually spending nine weeks on the chart.